Sales & Support: +1 (480) 360-6463

 The Top Mentor Skills

-Why it’s important
+Skill Why it's important

 Confidence

 Good mentors are self-assured in their talents and they know how to inspire their peers to follow in their footsteps.
-Look for a mentor that is always pushing themselves to work outside of their comfort zones.
+Look for a mentor who is always pushing themselves to work outside of their comfort zones.
 When looking for a confident mentor, make it a point to take on additional tasks.

 Industry Knowledge

 Great mentors, in most circumstances, have worked in the same or a comparable field as you.
-Their talents, expertise and contacts are far more valuable to your career advancement because you work in the same sector.
+Their talents, expertise, and contacts are far more valuable to your career advancement because you work in the same sector.
 An excellent mentor will be able to use their extensive experience to assist you in learning more about your field.
 When choosing a mentor, seek someone with at least five years of expertise in your industry and who keeps up with the newest research and trends.

 Positive Outlook